 There may be a road connection to the island these days but that does little to change its geographical classification.
 It also makes much of what it offers for outdoor activities.
 Surfing increasingly comes up as one of these but there also are opportunities for walking and cycling.
 An article in the sadly defunct Walking World Ireland highlighted something that is troubled elsewhere in Ireland: access to the countryside.
 The commonage on Achill can be freely rambled and the setting on Ireland's dramatic west coast has to be a bonus.

 They remain outposts of Irish language and culture and this is the place on the web that celebrates the delights that await visitors to these islands.
-Their compact nature should not fool anyone because a certain Tim Robinson extricated enough raw material for two books from these outliers from the Burren on the mainland.
+Their compact nature should not fool anyone because a certain Tim Robinson extricated enough raw material for two books from these offshoots from the Burren on the mainland.
+His efforts concentrated on Inishmore but he also mentions Inishmaan too.

 North Mayo might not strike you as a visitor destination but there's hill country and bogland to be explored here though the latter may not make the best terrain for walking (there's the Bangor Trail for that).
 To my knowledge, this is not the best known of the Irish National Parks but that might be because it is so new.
 That might make it be a good place to escape the stresses and strains of modern life, then.